curvenote/widgets/README.md

-# anymyst

-A collection of ESM widgets for use with Curvenote `any:bundle` directive.
+A collection of ESM widgets for use with Curvenote `any:bundle` directives.

 - [/widgets/vizarr-viewer.js](/widgets/vizarr-viewer.js)